ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 - For high bacterial concentration: Compare flow time scale with inner droplet motion time scale
 - For low bacterial concentration: need a "zero control", a double emulsion without bacteria
 - Should I include one more ring near the droplet edge?
+- I can apply all the analysis in the GNF study here, e.g. density fluctuation, flow field vorticity, divergence, etc.